jorgedelafuente/react-movies/README.md

 1.) add .env file to root of project using example below REACT_APP_APIKEY=?api_key=<<<apikey>>>

-2.) from root of the folder install the app with the script :
+2.)
+From root of the folder install the app with the script :

 > npm install

-3.) from root of the folder run the app with the script :
+3.)
+From root of the folder run the app with the script :

 > npm run start

-4.) from root of the folder run the tests with the script :
+4.)
+From root of the folder run the tests with the script :

 > npm run test

+5.)
+Visit the deploy app from : https://brave-noether-67f6e7.netlify.app/